ThiagoMaria-SecurityIT/Security-Awareness-APP/README.md

   <img src="https://img.shields.io/badge/license-MIT-green" alt="License: MIT">
 </p>

+> [!Important]
+> This app is now being developed as a full web application.
+> You can find the new and improved version here:  **[Security-Awareness-Web-Platform](https://github.com/ThiagoMaria-SecurityIT/Security-Awareness-Web-Platform )**

+---

 This project is the foundational proof-of-concept for a web-based platform designed to turn PowerPoint (`.pptx`) presentations into simple, web-accessible security awareness courses for enterprise use.

 This initial version is a functional Flask web application that demonstrates the core conversion pipeline.
 It is currently under active development and is **not ready for a production environment.**